 On September 23, 2021, the Federal Court confirmed that once a Claim Form had been received by the Administrator (Deloitte), Claimants could no longer add new information, change their level selection, or submit a new Claim.
 The Federal Court of Appeal affirmed the decision on January 5, 2024, and leave to appeal was denied by the Supreme Court of Canada on May 30, 2024.

 Claimants may submit further information if the Administrator makes a request for additional materials or on a Reconsideration or Independent Assessor request.
-A Claimant can make a Reconsideration or Independent Assessor request if the Administrator assessed their Claim at a lower level than the one selected on the Claim Form.
+Claimants can make a Reconsideration or Independent Assessor request if the Administrator assessed their Claim at a lower level than the one selected on the Claim Form.

 Nothing, your Claim is complete.